 These trips are funded in part by our families, paid as fees, and supplemented as needed by the school.
 It is our policy and practice to ensure that all students may participate fully in our program, regardless of their families’ financial situation.
 Donors support this concept with gifts to the Equal Access Fund.
 Please see below for information about a variety of travel experiences offered in this school year.
 Your donations to the Equal Access Fund are welcome.
 Any questions about donations can be directed to Kate Cromwell, Director of Development.

 Latin is fortunate to have an excellent music program, including student choirs and a jazz band, led by Director Melissa Vercammen.
-An active performer herself, Ms. Vercammen expects students to treat their performances professionally and likewise makes sure they have opportunities to meet with professional musicians and perform off-campus, including Carnegie Hall and the New Orleans jazz scene (our spring 2019 trip).
+An active performer herself, Ms. Vercammen expects students to treat their performances professionally and likewise makes sure they have opportunities to meet with professional musicians and perform off-campus, including Carnegie Hall and the New Orleans jazz scene.
 To learn more or make a donation to the Music Program, visit the Music page.

 Spring Break Trips